scienced/TNMC/together-with-wim-hof-and-whm-instructors-conquering-the-cold-in-poland.md

 title: Together with Wim Hof and WHM Instructors – Conquering the cold in Poland
 layout: node
 date: 2018-03-24 00:00:00 +0000
-naam: Together with Wim Hof and WHM Instructors – Conquering the cold in Poland
+naam: Conquering the cold in Poland together with Wim Hof!
 location: Poland
 key-attributes:
 - Challenge